wukaihua119/DailyExpenditureRecords/README.md

 ## Features
 * Record daily expense.
 * Record daily income.
-* Recover the detail of cash flow
+* Uncover and record the detail of cash flow.
-* Calculate you total balance and total expense automatically.
+* Calculate your total balance and expense automatically.

 ## Building
 Download the *.c, *.h and Makefile.